jadijadi/lpic1book/content/1011_determine_and_configure_hardware_settings.md

 # insmod kernel/drivers/net/wireless/lwlwifi.ko
 ````

 but nobody uses `insmod` because it does not understand dependencies and you need to give it the whole path to the module file.
-Instead use the `modprobe` command:
+Instead, use the `modprobe` command:

 ````
 # modprobe iwlwifi